-Marketplace Plans and Medicaid Expansion Plans
+Marketplace Plans

 Nicotine Patch Coverage is required

 Nicotine Gum Coverage is required

 Nicotine Lozenge Coverage is required

 Nicotine Nasal Spray Coverage is required

 Nicotine Inhaler Coverage is required

 Bupropion Coverage is required

 Varenicline Coverage is required

-Individual Coverage is required
+Individual Counseling Coverage is required

-Counseling

 Group Counseling Coverage is required

 Phone Counseling Coverage is required

-Cost-sharing Cost-sharing (copays, prior authorization,

-deductibles) is not allowed
+Cost-sharing Cost-sharing (copays, co-insurance, deductibles) is not allowed

 Prior authorization Prior authorization is not allowed

-As of January 1, 2014, all plans offered through state marketplaces are required to cover the Essential Health Benefit which includes all preventive services given an 'A' or 'B' rating by the U.S. Preventive Services Task Force (see Section 1302 of the Affordable Care Act).
+As of January 1, 2014, all plans offered through state marketplaces are required to cover the Essential Health Benefit which includes all preventive services given an 'A' or 'B' rating by the US Preventive Services Task Force (see Section 1302 of the Affordable Care Act).
 Tobacco cessation is given an 'A' rating, and details of what plans should cover for tobacco cessation are contained in Affordable Care Act Implementation FAQ XIX, Question 5.